UPDATED: 11:00 a.m. ET, Oct. 7, 2021

-Several influential African-American poets have captivated the nation with their poems for decades.
+Several influential African-American poets have captivated the nation with their poems for decades and these black poets deserve their flowers.
 On National Poetry Day, Americans can reflect on their works, from pieces that touch on the past to pieces that provide vivid visions of the future.

 People who are passionate about poetry can ponder poets’ wise words on this special day.
 They can read poems, listen to audio or hear poets’ speak at events across the nation.
 They can celebrate the gift of poetry: the imagery, emotion and messages.
 National Poetry Day is a chance for a celebration of spoken and written words; it’s an opportunity to let other poets’ works inspire them.